Farez Brahmia

-Farez Brahmia (born 24 January 1990 in Saint-Louis) (فارس براهميا)is a French football player of Algerian origin who is currently playing as a right wing midfielder for Championnat National 2 side FC Mulhouse.
+Farez Brahmia (born 24 January 1990) (فارس براهميا)is a French football player of Algerian origin who is currently playing as a right wing midfielder for Championnat National 2 side FC Mulhouse.

 Club career

 In 2003, Brahmia joined the junior ranks of local side RC Strasbourg.
-In 2008, he was a member of Strasbourg's Under-18 team that reached the semi-finals of the Coupe Gambardella before losing to eventual champions Rennes.
+In 2008, he was a member of Strasbourg's 18 ans team that reached the semi-finals of the Coupe Gambardella before losing to eventual champions Rennes.

 At the start of the 2009-2010 season, although he only had an amateur contract, Brahmia was promoted to the Strasbourg first team.
 On 2 October 2009 he made his professional debut for RC Strasbourg, starting in a Ligue 2 game against Angers SCO.
 On 15 January 2010 he scored his first league goal for Strasbourg in a 4-1 win over Stade Lavallois.
 On 21 April 2010 Brahmia signed a three-year contract with the club.